Jatinsley/F1-Statistics-Mapping/README.md

 ### Question 2: Pole-to-Podium Conversion Rate

 - **Goal**: Determine how often pole positions result in podium finishes.
-- **Process**: Track pole positions and podium finishes, then calculate the conversion rate for each driver.
+- **Process**: Track pole positions and podium finishes for each driver, then calculate the conversion rate for each, map  driverId to each name.
 - **Output**:
 - Average pole-to-podium conversion rate.
 - Bar plot showing the conversion rate for each driver.